bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update README.md (the OTLP section) and docs/site/cli-env.md + docs/site/sending.md
+as appropriate, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.

 OUT OF SCOPE
-Do not add color/TUI dependencies, paging, editing/deleting traces, server calls, or a web view; do not change existing subcommands.
+Do not modify the exporter's behavior or attribute mapping, add it to the base dependencies, or change other subcommands.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,